• Skip to main content

 outfitter - Jeff Lattig by Jeff Lattig

-A world-class fly fishing destination and home to some of the best fly fishing in Montana, just a short drive from Helena, is a year-round tailwater fishery.
-Beginning at Holter Dam and flowing through the trout towns of Wolf Creek, Craig, and finally to Cascade, this 35-mile stretch is characterized by deep pools, shallow flats, …
+A world-class fly fishing destination and one of Montana’s finest fisheries, the Missouri River sits just a short drive from Helena.
+This a year-round tailwater begins at Holter Dam and flows north 35 miles through Wolf Creek, Craig, and down to Cascade.
+Along the way, it’s lined with deep pools, shallow flats, and productive riffles—prime …

 Read moreBest Times to Fly Fish the Missouri